hugs94/ToneReader/README.md

 As of yet, this web app has not been styled due to original working constraints.

-The project is not fully completed, but is currently live on https://tonechatter.herokuapp.com

 Learning notes:
 - Firebase as a simple socket backed for the chat and user portion